antaresproject/docs/docs/services/twig.md

 Antares\Foo\Twig\FooTwigExtension
 ```

-Calling the function in the view is performed by the following code:
+Calling the function in the view is realized by the following code:

 ```html
 {{ foo(params)|raw }}